Research Interest Groups (RIGs)

 In addition to joining a RIG, those interested in learning more about Red Hat Research and how we work to bring great research ideas into open source communities, subscribe to Red Hat Research Quarterly, sign up for our monthly newsletter (for Red Hatters), and follow our events, including the monthly Research Days series.

-Red Hat associates from Boston, Westford and several other locations collaborate with North American researchers on many research projects.
+Red Hat associates from Boston, Westford and several other locations collaborate with North and South American researchers on many research projects.
 In addition to long-standing formal arrangements with Boston University, the Mass Open Cloud Alliance, and the University of Massachusetts, we support student and faculty research and open source development work for undergraduates, Master’s and PhD students.

 The Brno Red Hat engineering site collaborates with several universities not only in the Czech Republic and Slovakia but also in Europe.
 Our long-term partner universities are Masaryk University, Faculty of Informatics and Brno University of Technology, Faculty of Information Technology, but we also cooperate with several other universities, including Czech Technical University in Prague or Graz University of Technology, Austria.